Stuycs-K/project03-final-10-chene-chend0-lina/PROPOSAL.md

   dealer's face-up card).
 - Player tells the dealer their choice to either hit or stand through another pipe.

+# Breaking It Down
+We are breaking it down into three main parts: the server, client, and card/deck functionalities.
+Elizabeth is responsible for the server, which includes setting up handshakes and the game proccess, a.
+David is responsible for the client, which includes reading game data from the server and the UI.
+Abigail is responsible for the card functionalities (random cards, printing cards, etc) and the result log.
 ### Protocol
 Server reads a 50-byte string from the user for the user name, then begins the game loop.